shsagir/play-area-sync/docs/_WIP/object-storage.md

 * Transmit, a GUI client for MacOs X has been tested
 * s3cmd, a cross platform command line tool has been tested

-In those cases S3 behaves pretty much like you already know from FTP.
+In those cases S3 behaves pretty much like your good old friend FTP.
 You can do all kind of CRUD operations there.

 ### HTTPs access